mv1388/aitoolbox/README.md

 process.
 Lastly, TrainLoop also automatically adds the PyTorch `DistributedSampler` to each of the provided data loaders in order to ensure different data batches go to different GPUs and there is no overlap.

-To enable distributed training via DistributedDataParallel, all the user has to switch the TrainLoop's `gpu_mode` parameter to `'ddp'`.
+To enable distributed training via DistributedDataParallel, the user has to set the TrainLoop's `gpu_mode` parameter to `'ddp'`.
 ```python
 from aitoolbox.torchtrain.train_loop import *